-Women tend to have a little less upper body strength than men, but if you train hard and consistently, you can progress just as well as the men.
+Women tend to have less upper body strength than men, but if you train hard and consistently, you can progress just as well as the men.

-Handstands, bridging, pistol squats are all the ultimate equaliser for women, there is little to no advantage to men for all these.
+Handstands, bridging, and pistol squats are all the ultimate equalisers for women, there is little to no advantage to men for all these.

 In fact, for a straight arm press-to-handstand, women tend to progress through this easier, as generally, they have more mobile hips, less weight and more hip strength as a proportion of their body weight.

-Every one of us is built differently and there may be some things that you are limited on, but this comes down to each person individually as opposed to being male or female.
+Every one of us is built differently, and there may be some things that you are limited on, but this comes down to each person individually instead of being male or female.

 Confidence can be a limitation, but this is why we work with progressions so you can start at your current level of ability and lower the risks of burnout or injury.

-This means that you’ll see progress more often which then results in increased confidence, and a great reason to keep it up!
+This means you’ll see progress more often, resulting in increased confidence and a great reason to keep it up!

 I'm Tall, Is Calisthenics Suitable For Me?